The program will be updated as it becomes ready.

-A nurse has a caravan close to the main entry where you can get first aid.
+Go to the Information tent where you can get first aid.

 During a weekend the park in Stallarholmen is transformed to a Viking event center of today with trade, attractions for children, Viking ships, clowns, musicians, food and beverage, entertainment, crafts, sport and games to watch and to participate in.